ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Related Work

-Some other ensemble learning techniques are summarized as follows: Deep ensemble~\cite{lakshminarayanan2017deepensemble} improves accuracy and allow estimating sample uncertainty; Snapshot Ensemble~\cite{huang2017snapshot} and Fast Geometric Ensemble~\cite{garipov2018loss} train component models simultaneously, and Yan~\etal~\cite{yan2021pct} show that ensembles help reduce regression.
-Ensembles are impractical in most real applications due to the multiplier they impose on inference cost.
+Some other ensemble learning techniques are summarized as follows: Deep ensemble~\cite{lakshminarayanan2017deepensemble} improves accuracy and allows estimating sample uncertainty; Snapshot Ensemble~\cite{huang2017snapshot} and Fast Geometric Ensemble~\cite{garipov2018loss} train compo- nent models simultaneously, and Yan~\etal~\cite{yan2021pct} show that ensembles help reduce regression.
+Ensembles are impractical in most real applications due to the multiplier they impose on inference costs.
 This has prompted research on ``implicit ensembles'' such as Dropout~\cite{srivastava2014dropout} and its variants~\cite{gal2016dropout}, DropPath~\cite{larsson2017fractalnet} and Stochastic Depth~\cite{huang2016deep}.
-Wen~\etal propose BatchEnsemble~\cite{wen2020batchensemble} to generate ensemble weights, Havasi~\etal use a MIMO~\cite{havasi2021mimo} design to train multiple sub-networks concurrently.
-These methods focus on accuracy instead of NFR.
+Wen~\etal propose BatchEnsemble~\cite{wen2020batchensemble} to generate ensemble weights, Havasi~\etal use a MIMO~\cite{havasi2021mimo} design to train multiple sub- networks concurrently.
+Different from all these methods, our method mainly focuses on reducing NFR instead of improving accuracy.

-\myparagraph{Knowledge distillation} (KD)~\cite{hinton2015kd} was proposed to transfer ``dark" knowledge from a larger ``teacher'' network to a smaller ``student'' by minimizing the distance between the distribution of predictions.
-In self distillation~\cite{zhang2019selfdistill}, teacher and student are the same.
-Focal Distillation~\cite{yan2021pct} is a special case of KD with a sample-specific filtering function, developed for model updates where the legacy ``teacher'' model is actually weaker than the student (new) model, as in \emph{Reversed KD}~\cite{yuan2020revisiting}, where it is used as regularization.
+\myparagraph{Knowledge distillation} (KD)~\cite{hinton2015kd} was proposed to transfer ``dark'' knowledge from a larger ``teacher'' network to a smaller ``student'' by minimizing the distance between the distribution of predictions.
+In self-distillation~\cite{zhang2019selfdistill}, the teacher and student are the same.
+Focal Distillation~\cite{yan2021pct} is a special case of KD with a sample-specific filtering function, developed for model updates where the legacy ``teacher'' model is actually weaker than the student (new) model, as in {\em Reversed KD}~\cite{yuan2020revisiting}, where it is used as regularization.
 Ensemble distillation uses multiple teachers to improve accuracy in vision and other applications~\cite{reich2020ensemble,fukuda2017efficient,asif2020ensemble,malinin2020ensemble,lin2020ensemble}.
-Our method is related to ensemble distillation while having two distinctive differences: (1) Our method uses a different term for the loss to achieve reduction of NFR; (2) members of an ensemble in our methods have the same architecture and are trained on the same dataset with different initialization seeds, opposite to the diverse ensembles used in traditional ensemble distillation.
+Our method is related to ensemble distillation while having two distinctive differences: (1) Our method uses a different term for the loss to achieve reduction of NFR; (2) ours uses a \emph{homogeneous ensemble} whose members have the same architecture and are trained on the same dataset with different initialization seeds, unlike the traditional case that uses diverse models in the ensemble~\cite{kuncheva2003measures}, which we call a {\em heterogeneous ensemble}.